CIT student's miniature artwork shows vulnerability of spending and gambling

 "I strongly believe this is a social and mental health problem that should be discussed more, especially as these games become more accessible with smart phones and incentives to share the game with other players," Marie said.

-Her experience at CIT has nourished Marie's artistic skills, with the program aiming to guide each student in the development of their own unique artistic voice.
+Her experience at CIT has nourished Marie's artistic skills, with the course aiming to guide each student in the development of their own unique artistic voice.
 CIT Teacher Paul Murray said, "Marie has used the vocabulary of toys creating adorable animals and geometric forms to attract a child's attention, then includes sophisticated clues that have to be deciphered to reveal the dark intent."

 Marie said she sought much advice from her CIT teachers while developing her career in a niche art form.
 "They were always candid about what they thought and the critique sessions helped filter through a lot of unclear ideas.
 I really got to see my work in the eyes of others and not just how I want it to be presented."